 If you would like to deploy a second App, please reach out to Ubidots and a member from our DevOps team will deploy your second application within 48 hours of the request.
 Please note a second application is accompanied by a $49/month fee.
 For any additional billing inquires, please see the Ubidots pricing table.

 In Ubidots, an organization is any entity that manages users, devices, dashboards.

-An Organization refers to an entity, e.g., company, a specific department, or a set of IoT devices and variables specific to a specific Group of Users within an App.
+An Organization refers to an entity, e.g., company, a specific department, or a set of IoT devices and variables specific to a specific user roles within an App.
 Each Organization can have its own specific users, devices, dashboards, and more.
-Users of Ubidots can sub-divide an App into Organizations based the Application's intended user experience and application design.
+Admins of Ubidots can sub-divide an App into Organizations based the Application's intended user experience and application design.
 After all - with Ubidots - the user is the App architect, designer, and builder.

 One might think that an Organization might refer to a company, but in Ubidots an Organization is any structured entity with users, devices, and dashboards.

 Here are some different ways to conceptualize an Organization: